Ryan-Zaros/PeerEvaluationTool/README.md

 rails server
 ```

-Possible Issues:
+To view the webpage, navigate to the url given (e.g. 127.0.0.1:3000) in your browser (preferably Firefox).

+Known Issues/Errors:
   - May need to run ``rails generate devise:install`` to properly install the Devise gem.
   - May need to run ``rails db:migrate`` to update the database.
   - May need to resolve conflict in Gemfile.lock, making sure rails gem "cocoon" is included.
   - Upon viewing, there may be errors involving users and/or devise.
-      - If so,
+If so, try the following

-To view the webpage, navigate to the url given (e.g. 127.0.0.1:3000) in your browser (preferably Firefox).
+  (or contact one of us):

 ## Features
 Students